wp-plugins/heyyou/readme.txt

 	* outputting: a simple textarea with %macros% placeholders and HTML for formatting the posts output (useful for: FAQ, Staff Listing, Press Releases, ect.)
 	* outputting: can bypass default %macros% output and use PHP in your theme instead
 * Custom Media Library :
-	* Media items listed as a simplied grid thumbnails,
+	* Media items listed as a simplified grid thumbnails,
 	* Media Categories
 	* Cleaned CSS for showing file information
 * Page Options (Options in setting page to add the following into a pages 'heyyou page settings' metabox):